powellz/gemxtest/doc/GEMX_ENGINE_UG.md

 #### 2.4.1 BRAM-based SPMV implementation (see class Spmv in gemx_spmv.h)
 * Storage
 	* Sparse matrix format: coordinate formate
-	* Sparse matrix representation: each sparse matrix entry is encoded as a three element tuple <val, row, col>, and stored in DDR as a sequence of those tuples.
+	* Sparse matrix representation: each sparse matrix entry is encoded as a three-element tuple <val, row, col>, and stored in DDR as a sequence of those tuples.
 	* Sparse matrix index bits: each row or col index in the tuple is encoded with 16-bit unsigned integer.
 	* Vector B: vector B is completely loaded from DDR into BRAM
 	* Vector C: vector C is block-wise loaded from DDR into BRAM.
-A sparse matrix description struct SpmvAdesc is created and stored in DDR for recording the corresponding sparse matrix block.
+A sparse matrix description struct SpmvAdesc is created and stored in DDR for storing the corresponding sparse matrix block information.

 * Template parameters